IwoHerka/sexpr/docs/source/defining_grammar.rst

 Notation used in **sexpr** it very similar to `ENBF
 <https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form>`_.
-Simiarly, grammar is defined in terms or *rules*.
+Every grammar is defined in terms or *rules*.
 Rules can be *terminal* or *non-terminal*.
 Simply put, non-terminal rules are all rules that correspond to concrete nodes in the end s-expression, whereas terminal rules always define substitution.